 |Temporal/tension headaches on waking or later in the day||Abfraction lesions (painful notching of the roots at the gum line|

 Abnormal wear of the teeth and dental damage are the most common signs of SB.
-It is important though to differential SB and tooth wear from an abrasive diet which can look similar.
+It is important though to differentiate SB and tooth wear from an abrasive diet which can look similar.
 Disorders of the TMJ are common (pain and clicking in the TMJ, closed locking).

-Hypertrophy or enlargement of the jaw muscles can occur in some people, primarily in the massater and temporalis muscles.
+Hypertrophy or enlargement of the jaw muscles can occur in some people, primarily in the masseter and temporalis muscles.
 The following sections will outline the types of dental problems that are commonly seen with SB.
 The following image demonstrates hypertrophy or bulking up of the masseter muscle as is seen with severe sleep bruxism.

-Cracked Teeth: These are common and also are very painful requiring urgent dental care (removal).
+These are common and also are very painful requiring urgent dental care (removal).
 Cracked teeth are caused by excessive vertical pressure or downward pressure on a tooth causing it to split through the roots.
 This can be caused by the pressure of sleep-related bruxism over time.
 Initially, the tooth will be hypersensitive to hot and cold as well as biting on hard foods.
 As it progresses, the symptoms worsen until the tooth cracks in two.

 Excessive Tooth Wear